-Incentives: The investment law provides tax holidays and exemptions from import/export taxes for specific approved projects.
-Free Zones exist but are nascent.
+Incentives: In Federal Iraq, the investment law and other exemption decrees provide for temporary tax holidays and exemptions from taxes and customs duty for specific approved projects.
+Free zones exist but are currently nascent.

 Consolidated returns: Consolidated returns are permitted in certain cases, subject to obtaining the required approval from the Companies Registrar.